ovinicardoso/notification-patterns/README.md

 REST API for multichannel notifications (Email, SMS, WhatsApp) built to demonstrate the application of Design Patterns in a real-world scenario.

-This project is part of the **Santander 2026 - AI Java Back-end** bootcamp.

 ## 🚀 Technologies

 * Java 17+